generous-folks/react-course/README.md

 In your terminal

-- Install project locally : `git clone https://github.com/generous-folks/react-course.git`
+- Install the project locally: `git clone https://github.com/generous-folks/react-course.git`
-- Install the dependencies `cd react-course && yarn`
+- Install the dependencies: `cd react-course && yarn`

-Start the app :
+Start the app:

-- For the demo : `yarn start:demo`
+- For the demo: `yarn start:demo`
-- For an exercise : `yarn ex $exerciseNumber`
+- For an exercise: `yarn ex $exerciseNumber`
   > e.g. : `yarn ex 1`

 ## What you'll learn